 Louth Academy English Department believes in the power of the English curriculum: its powers to liberate, connect, ennoble, inspire and engage.
 We know that people in life who understand the way that language works; who can articulate their understanding and who can move others with the effects of their own writing, are the people who will change the world; live enriched lives and flourish on whatever path they choose to take beyond the school gate.

 By engendering an appreciation of the written word through a study of fictional and non-fictional texts we aim to show students that they can craft their own writing to affect the people who read their work.
-The maxim 'read like a writer; write like a reader' is at the heart of the way students are taught.
 By studying good examples of writing, students are encouraged to make conscious decisions about the words they choose, the grammatical structures they employ, the tone, form and register of their own work.

-The department believes everyone is able to appreciate the beauty and intensity of the canon of English Literature.
-We aim to provide all students with a stimulating curriculum and working environment which allows each of them to voice opinions which they know are valued; explore issues and themes of a challenging nature and ultimately achieve the very best examination results of which they are capable: for this is how the world will often judge their achievements.
+We aim to provide all students with a stimulating curriculum and working environment which allows each of them to voice opinions which they know are valued; explore issues and themes of a challenging nature and ultimately achieve the very best of their abilities.

 Students are encouraged to take responsibility for their own progress through the support and guidance of their teachers.